BioLab310/gTRFinder/README.md

 @parameter (-Edr, <Edit distance ratio/Range>)

-	The edr parameter specifies the proportion of the edit distance relative to a perfect tandem repeat sequence, with a valid range of [0, 1].
+	The Edr parameter specifies the proportion of the edit distance relative to a perfect tandem repeat sequence, with a valid range of [0, 1].

-	The exact edit distance ratio can be set by providing a single floating-point value, such as -edr 0.1.
+	The exact edit distance ratio can be set by providing a single floating-point value, such as -	Edr 0.1.
-	Alternatively, a range for the edit distance ratio can be defined by providing two floating-point values, such as -edr 0 0.1.
+	Alternatively, a range for the edit distance ratio can be defined by providing two floating-point values, such as -Edr 0 0.1.

 @parameter (-Cn,\<cell num\>)